How to Choose The Best Thermostatic Radiator Valve

 How does a thermostatic radiator valve work?

-TRVs self-regulate, adjusting the flow of water into the radiator depending on the temperature of the room.
+Thermostatic radiator valves (TRVs) self-regulate, so they adjust the flow of water that goes into the radiator depending on 1) the temperature they are set to, and 2) the temperature of the room.
 The valve head goes on top of the valve body, and expands or contracts when the temperature in the room changes.

 As the valve head changes, a pin is adjusted in the valve body so that the valve opens or closes.
-When the head expands, the valve body is blocked so the radiator receives less hot water.
+When the head expands, the valve closes so the radiator receives less hot water.
 As the room cools, the head contracts which opens the valve body to receive more hot water into the radiator.
 More hot water means the radiator will become warmer.

 Can I put thermostatic radiator valves on all radiators?

-While thermostatic radiator valves can be installed on all radiators, it’s best that you leave one radiator in your home without a TRV.
+While thermostatic radiator valves can be installed on all radiators, there are some cases where it’s best not to install a TRV.

-It’s also best to avoid putting TRVs in bathroom radiators.
-This is because the heat produced from having a hot shower or bath will confuse the thermostat.
-Instead of maintaining the correct temperature, the TRV will do nothing.
+For example, it’s also best to avoid putting TRVs in bathroom radiators.
+This is because the heat produced from having a hot shower or bath may confuse the thermostat.
+Instead of maintaining the correct temperature, the TRV will cut out before intended.
+This might make it harder to clear damp air and steam.

 How warm should my home be?